 Uncover a True Insight is Post #3 in a series from a presentation entitled 11 Great Creative Slip-Ups: The Most Common Mistakes in Brainstorming.
 The introduction to the series begins here.
 The

-This is part 2 of Demographics and Psychographics.
-Jump to Part 1 Values are the deeply rooted principles or standards which are universally accepted among the target audience.
-They explicitly
+A third way to define a targeted audience, Values are the deeply rooted principles or standards which are universally accepted among the target audience.
+They explicitly guide what they believe,

-Jump to a Profile Example Defining the target audience falls into two types of statistical data: Demographics Psychographics, including Both are valuable ways of understanding a specific audience and conducive
+Jump to a Profile Example Defining the target audience falls into two types of statistical data: Demographics Psychographics, including Values Both are valuable ways of understanding a specific audience and

 Jump to Instructions Like its sister the SWOT Analysis, the Force Field Analysis is a familiar tool to organise information to extract its insights.
 The original model was developed in